The Top 9 Qualities of a Nurse Leader

 4. Team Building

-One of a nurse leader’s most important tasks is developing a strong, coherent team.
-This might involve building trust and rapport between nurses, developing a framework for conflict resolution or simply creating unity around shared goals.
+One of a nurse leader’s most important duties is developing a strong, coherent team.
+This may involve building trust and rapport among nurses, developing a framework for conflict resolution or creating unity around shared goals.

 5. Delegation